trust-mfn-berlin/animals-as-objects/vault/netlify/about_en.md

 ## About the project

 The research project [Animals as Objects.
-Zoological Gardens and Natural History Museum Berlin, 1810 to 2020](https://www.museumfuernaturkunde.berlin/en/science/animals-objects) was funded by the German Federal Ministry of Education and Research (BMBF).
-The joint project of the Museum für Naturkunde Berlin, the Humboldt University of Berlin and the Zoologischer Garten Berlin AG ran from September 2018 until December 2021.
+Zoological Gardens and Natural History Museum in Berlin, 1810 to 2020](https://www.museumfuernaturkunde.berlin/en/science/animals-objects) was funded by the German Federal Ministry of Education and Research (BMBF).
+The joint project of the Museum für Naturkunde Berlin, the Humboldt-Universität zu Berlin and the Zoologischer Garten Berlin AG ran from September 2018 until December 2021.

 ## About the people